DhananjayAshok/ConGenBench/README.md

-# ControllableLLMGeneration
+# ConGenBench
 Research on Controllable Text Generation has made significant progress over the past few years.
 This repository is an attempt to create a one-stop shop for researchers who want to benchmark their method on various tasks in Controllable Text Generation.
 This includes:
 1. Compilation of over 15 different generation tasks
 2. Compilation of over 10 different constraint functions/datasets for the training of constraint satisfaction classifiers
 4. A prompt-based LLM distillation method that produces a constraint satisfaction classifier for any natural language constraint
 5. Implementations of 5 different baselines
-6. Implementations of 5 different methods from the Controllable Text Generation Literature

-## Task Datasets
+## Supported Task and Constraint Datasets

 Conditional Text Continuation:
 - Prompts from DEXPERTS
 - Prompts from PPLM